CypherPoet/100-days-of-swiftui-and-combine/day-016/README.md

 _Follow along at https://www.hackingwithswift.com/100/swiftui/16_.

-## 📒 Field Notes
+# 📒 Field Notes

-> This day covers the first part of `Project 1: WeSplit` in the [100 Days of SwiftUI Challenge](https://www.hackingwithswift.com/100/swiftui/16)_.
+This day covers the first part of _`Project 1: WeSplit`_ in the [100 Days of SwiftUI Challenge](https://www.hackingwithswift.com/100/swiftui/16).

->
-> It focuses on several specific topics:
+It focuses on several specific topics:

->
-> - WeSplit: Introduction
+- WeSplit: Introduction
-> - Understanding the basic structure of a SwiftUI app
+- Understanding the basic structure of a SwiftUI app
-> - Creating a form
+- Creating a form
-> - Adding a navigation bar
+- Adding a navigation bar
-> - Modifying program state
+- Modifying program state
-> - Binding state to user interface controls
+- Binding state to user interface controls
-> - Creating views in a loop
+- Creating views in a loop

-### WeSplit: Introduction
+## WeSplit: Introduction

 The basic premise of `WeSplit` is that it's a check splitting app.
 From HWS: